Some Basic Concepts of Chemistry Class 11

 9 minute read

 The students of the science stream must be aware that chemistry is a branch of science that deals with the composition, structure, properties, and characters of different matter.
 Chemistry is also known as the science of atoms and molecules.
 While knowing your class 11 chemistry syllabus is important is also essential to be through with the course.
-This blog will cover some vital and important study notes related to chapter 1 of some basic concepts of Chemistry class 11.
+This blog will cover some vital study notes related to Chapter 1 of some basic concepts of Chemistry class 11.

 Here are the topics that you should prepare for Class 11 Chemistry Chapter 1- Basic Concepts of Chemistry: